 (6) This section does not prohibit action that must be taken to establish or maintain eligibility for any federal program, if ineligibility would result in a loss of federal funds to the state.

-(7) Nothing in this section prohibits schools established under chapter 28A.715 RCW from:
+(7) Nothing in this section prohibits schools established under chapter 28A.715

 (a) Implementing a policy of Indian preference in employment; or

 (b) Prioritizing the admission of tribal members where capacity of the school's programs or facilities is not as large as demand.